KyreSPWN/SPWN/README.md

 If you have any questions about RoE, please contact KyreR in game or in the STFC rooms on discord.

+Please change your server name to match your in-game name.

 You can get notifications when people post with an @stfc in the discord rooms!
 Here are the steps:
 1. Go to the "star-trek-fleet-command" room on discord.
 2. Open the magnifying glass search function.